LamaTe/mlr3shiny/cran-comments.md

 There were no ERRORs or WARNINGs.

 ## Note
-Namespaces in Imports field not imported from some packages - Declared package imports are actually still used within Shiny app on load.
+Namespaces in Imports field not imported from [...]
+All declared Imports should be used. - Declared package imports are actually still used within Shiny app on load.